-Potential modifications to X3D standards suite 1

-- Additions for the integration (see note below) of X3D into DOM/HTML.
-These might be: - A new standard, currently thought of as 19775-3.
-This is an additional abstract standard that includes mappings of X3D nodes into the DOM, and merging of HTML methodologies such as event handling into X3D scenes. - Possible new encodings for HTML / XHTML.
-However, it may be possible to simply refer to the XML encoding, with minor amendments. - Some changes to the abstract standard to cover the HTML environment. - NOTE: The formal SVG and draft XML3D specifications can provide insights into requirements for integration of graphics into HTML. - Possible addition of new application oriented content profiles, for HTML and 3D printing and scanning, for example. - Inclusion of a formal Object Model for X3D (OM4X3D), which provides a solid foundation for consistency both within the standards suite and for implementations. - Corrections from resolution of technical issues raised against the existing standards. - Automation of Open Source implementation matching the requirements of the scene access interface (SAI) specifications. - Addition of new nodes as necessary to cover usage in mobiles, with VR headsets, etc.
+- 2. Expected technical changes.
+Potential modifications to the X3d standards suite include the following: - a.
+Additions for the integration (see note below) of X3D into DOM/HTML.
+These might be: - 1.
+A new standard, currently thought of as 19775-3.
+This is an additional abstract standard that includes mappings of X3D nodes into the DOM, and merging of HTML methodologies such as event handling into X3D scenes. - 2.
+Possible new encodings for HTML / XHTML.
+However, it may be possible to simply refer to the XML encoding, with minor amendments. - 3.
+Some changes to the abstract standard to cover the HTML environment. - 4.
+NOTE: The formal SVG and draft XML3D specifications can provide insights into the requirements for integration of graphics into HTML. - b.
+Possible addition of new application oriented content profiles, for HTML and 3D printing and scanning, for example. - c.
+Inclusion of a formal Object Model for X3D (OM4X3D), which provides a solid foundation for consistency both within the standards suite and for implementations. - d.
+Corrections from resolution of technical issues raised against the existing standards. - e.
+Automation of Open Source implementation matching the requirements of the scene access interface (SAI) specifications. - f.
+Addition of new nodes as necessary to cover usage in mobiles, with VR headsets, etc. - g.
+Addition / extension of existing components with improvements, extensions.
+One example would be advanced graphics capabilities, such as shadows and bump mapping, and programmable shaders.
+Another is projective texture mapping (PTM). - h.
+Possible deprecation / removal of existing nodes, though none yet identified. - i.
+Addition of updates for X3D to match the developments currently underway with the H-Anim standards.
+These developments include high-fidelity hands and feet representations plus motion capture (mocap) capabilities. - j.
+Additional encodings and language bindings, such as a JSON encoding and a C++/C# language binding, for example. - k.
+Comprehensive binary compression using Shape Resource Container (SRC), glTF, and EXI. - 1.
+Formal identification of security considerations throughout the standards suite, currently missing. - m.
+Automated generation of validation tools for the various encodings and open source APIs, for example, JSON schema validation and X3D Java scene access interface library (X3DJSAIL). - n.
+Metadata mappings with broad expressive power allow X3D alignment with many external specifications and datasets.
+We expect that metadata will unlock new synergies for CAD, medical, heritage, printing, scanning, etc. - o.
+Future additions for Mixed and Augmented Reality (MAR), currently planned for V4.1.